 Watch the video below to learn the general steps to plant and care for mums:

-In particular, dish soap, particularly those with detergents, can remove the waxy coating on the exoskeleton of ladybugs and other bugs.
+Dish soap, particularly those with detergents, can remove the waxy coating on the exoskeleton of ladybugs and other bugs.
 The result is the insects will dry out, which will lead to their inevitable demise.

 - Add two teaspoons of your preferred dish soap to a water-filled spray bottle.